Does Core Web Vitals Matter? What Do They Do?

 Simply, LCP evaluates how long it takes for the largest, most essential visual element on the website to load and show.
 This might be a large picture, video player, text block, or any other important piece of information that viewers expect to see first when they visit that page.

 A good LCP time is 2.5 seconds or less.
 This means that when a user visits the website, the main picture, video, or important block of text loads almost instantly.
-An LCP of 2.6 to 4 seconds indicates that your site’s speed has to be improved.
+An LCP of 2.6 to 4 seconds indicates that your site’s speed needs improvement.

 Anything longer than 4 seconds is considered bad LCP.
-Because it can annoy visitors and bring them to quit your site.
+Because it can annoy visitors and cause them to quit your site.

 From a technological standpoint, optimizing LCP may include tactics like: